easy-apps-xyz/docs/resources/termsofservice.md

 The Normal Bot is a shared instance used by multiple servers simultaneously.
 You acknowledge that:
 - You have no exclusive rights to the bot
 - Service availability may be affected by overall usage
-- EasyApps may prioritize White-Label customers for support and service availability
+- EasyApps may prioritise White-Label customers for support and service availability

 ### 5.4 Limited Support

 Support for Normal Bot users is provided on a best-effort basis.
-EasyApps prioritizes support for White-Label customers and may not respond to all Normal Bot support requests.
+EasyApps prioritises support for White-Label customers and may not respond to all Normal Bot support requests.

 ### 5.5 Data Collection

 When using the Normal Bot:
 - No data is collected when the bot is initially added to your server
-- When you run `/server_setup`, we store the configuration data you provide plus the server ID
+- When you run `/server_setup`, we store the configuration data you provide, plus the server ID
 - When you create an application, we store application data (server ID, log channel, name, etc.)
 - When an application is submitted, we store the server ID, user ID, and message ID
 - Operational logs are collected for service maintenance and improvement